Government Relations and Advocacy

 Our nation-wide network of lupus activists have helped us achieve many legislative successes.

-The Foundation hosts a biennial National Lupus Advocacy Summit.
-We hope you can join us for our next Summit in 2017.
+The Foundation hosts a biennial National Public Policy Summit on Lupus.
+We hope you can join us for our next Summit in June 2017.

 To learn more about state and local advocacy initiatives, connect with your local chapter.